Dave-Sama/Romberg-Integration/README.md

 ## Contributing
+I built the algorithm in the form of object-oriented programming, in order to simplify the idea behind it. <br/>
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.